 Review Cover Together Annually

 Set a date each year to review both partners' cover together.
 Assess whether your mortgage has changed, income has increased, new debts have been taken on, or life circumstances have shifted.
-Adjusting cover regularly ensures you are neither over-insured (wasting money) nor under-insured (leaving gaps in protection).
+Adjusting cover regularly ensures you are neither over-insured (wasting money on premiums) nor under-insured (leaving dangerous gaps in your protection).

 Frequently Asked Questions